Xyclade/MachineLearning/Readme.md

 <img src="./Images/Under-fitting.png" width="300px" />
 <img src="./Images/Good_Fit.png" width="300px" />

-You can prevent underfitting by plotting the data to get insights in the underlying structure, and using [validation techniques](#validation-techniques) such as [cross validation](#(2-fold)-Cross-Validation).
+You can prevent under fitting by plotting the data to get insights in the underlying structure, and using [validation techniques](#validation-techniques) such as [cross validation](#(2-fold)-Cross-Validation).

+##### Curse of dimensionality
+The curse of dimensionality is a collection of problems that can occur when your data size is lower than the amount of features (dimensions) you are trying to use to create your machine learning [model](#model).
+An example of a dimensionality curse is matrix rank deficiency.
+When using [Ordinary Least Squares(OLS)](http://en.wikipedia.org/wiki/Ordinary_least_squares), the underlying algorithm solves a linear system in order to build up a model.
+However if you have more columns than you have rows, solving this system is not possible.
+If this is the case, the best solution would be to get more datapoints or reduce the feature set.

+If you want to know more regarding this curse of dimensionality, [a study focussed on this issue](http://lectures.molgen.mpg.de/networkanalysis13/LDA_cancer_classif.pdf).
+In this study, researchers Haifeng Li, Keshu Zhang and Tao Jiang developed an algorithm that improves cancer classification with very few datapoints in comparison to [support vector machines](http://en.wikipedia.org/wiki/Support_vector_machine) and [random forests](http://en.wikipedia.org/wiki/Random_forest)